 Non-point source pollution (also called polluted runoff) comes from many sources and occurs when rainfall, snowmelt and runoff from watering your lawn and washing your vehicles moves over and through the ground.
 As it moves, this runoff picks up pollutants like dirt, oil, and fertilizers and carries them to lakes, rivers, streams and even our underground sources of drinking water.

 One of the ways to remind communities is to stencil drains as a reminder that anything that flows into the drain will end up in lakes, rivers, streams.
 The Klamath Watershed Partnership coordinates drain stenciling projects as part of their education efforts about NPS.
 If you are part of a group, school, etc. that would like to organize or participate in a stenciling project for your neighborhood, contact us at firstname.lastname@example.org or 541-850-1717.

 Great Outdoors Alliance?

 The Great Outdoor Alliance (GOA) was formed in 2013 to meet the needs of outdoor education in the Klamath Basin.

 The GOA seeks to empower all Americans - citizens, young people, and representatives of community groups; the private sector; nonprofit organizations; and local, state, and tribal governments - to share in the responsibility to conserve, restore, and provide better access to our lands and waters in order to leave a healthy, vibrant oudoor legacy for generations yet to come.
 The mission is to foster partnerships that support connecting people to the land through recreation, education and outreach.
 Our vision is that all citizens have the opportunity to recreate in the outdoors and learn about their environment thereby creating healthy, informed and engaged communities.
-If you are interested in becoming a part of the GOA, please contact the Klamath Watershed Partnership.
+If you are interested in becoming a part of the GOA, contact the Klamath Watershed Partnership.